-- Crape was never to be worn “by ladies or gentlemen just above the elbow, [or] on the sleeve of ulsters and greatcoats.
-To do so would be very vulgar.”
+- Crape was never to be worn by ladies or gentlemen above the elbow or on the sleeve of ulsters and greatcoats.
+It was considered “very vulgar” to do so.

 - People in mourning were supposed to leave cards decorated with black borders, when they visited people who were not at home.

-- When in mourning, a mourner was to use black or violet ink, black sealing wax, and black edged paper and envelopes, “and the width of the border [was to be] … regulated by the degree of mourning and relationship.”
+- When in mourning, a mourner was to use black or violet ink, black sealing wax, and black edged paper and envelopes, and the width of the border was “regulated the degrees of mourning according to the degree of relationship.”

-- After mourning and before returning to society, it was considered proper to leave cards with “friends, relations, and acquaintances, thus signifying to them that they [were] able, ready, and willing to pay and receive calls and visits … that their temporary or long seclusion [was] at an end, [and] their time of mourning over.”
+- After mourning and before returning to society, it was considered proper to leave cards with friends, relations, and acquaintances.
+This signified to them that the mourner was able, ready, and willing to pay and receive calls and visits.
+It also indicated that the mourners temporary or long seclusion had reached its end and that the person’s mourning period was over.

 - Arthur’s Home Magazine, Volume 53, 1885, p.
 630.